hibrantapia/MATLAB/README.md

 <h2 align="left">Recipe</h2>

-1. In this simple GitHub Repository, I uploaded 2 file2, containing the resource code to generate all the graphs presented here.
+1. In this simple GitHub Repository, I uploaded 2 files, containing the source code to generate all the graphs presented here.
 2. You don't need anything special to run the program.

 <h2 align="left">Extra Stuff</h3>